astroport-fi/astroport-math/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-A collection of math functions extractde from Astroport smart contracts to be used with WASM in TypeScript/NodeJS.
+A collection of math functions extracted from Astroport smart contracts to be used with WASM in TypeScript/NodeJS.

 ## Generate WASM